 All English courses develop students' reading, writing, listening, speaking, and technological skills as well as provide students with an understanding of literary works of worth and significance, both fiction and non-fiction.
 Instruction includes close reading of texts, vocabulary development, and the writing of arguments written for specific audiences and based on evidence.
-Our courses also reflect the Common Core State Standards and reinforce the academic competencies of the HMHS Learning Expectations, a copy of which can be found at the beginning of this Program of Studies.
+Our courses also reflect the Common Core State Standards and reinforce the academic competencies of the HMHS Learning Expectations.

-English 9 General (110)
+110G English 9 (General)